flomesh-io/osm-edge-docs/content/en/docs/guides/certificates.md

 --set osm.serviceCertValidityDuration=24h
 ```

-#### How OSM Integrates with Vault
+#### How osm-edge Integrates with Vault

-When the OSM control plane starts, a new certificate issuer is instantiated.
+When the osm-edge control plane starts, a new certificate issuer is instantiated.
 The kind of cert issuer is determined by the `osm.certificateProvider.kind` set option.
-When this is set to `vault` OSM uses a Vault cert issuer.
+When this is set to `vault` osm-edge uses a Vault cert issuer.
 This is a Hashicorp Vault client, which satisfies the `certificate.Manager`
 interface.
 It provides the following methods: